 *Sewing Machine, Scissors, Rotary Cutter, etc. (the usual sewing suspects….)

-NOTE: We have kits for sale to make these pillow covers in our shop.
+We also have kits for sale to make these pillow covers in our shop.
 You can find the listing for the cream and red one HERE and you can find the listing for the grey and red one HERE.
 They only cost $15…which includes shipping to anywhere in the continental United States )

 Once you have your supplies gathered it’s time to get to work…and if you are quick these pillows will take you less than an hour to complete!